barath121/Property-Listing-Website/README.md

 # Santosh Property
 <a href="https://santoshproperty.herokuapp.com/">Santosh Property</a> is a business to consumer application.
-Where a realestate agent can sell or rent apartments and the customers can check out those accroding to their needs.
-This website was made according to the requirments and demand of a realestate consultancy after through reserch and meets all the requirments of the client.
+Where a real estate agent can sell or rent apartments and the customers can check out those according to their needs.
+This website was made according to the requirements and demand of a real estate consultancy after through research and meets all the requirements of the client.

 # Technologies Used
 ### Backend